franiachettiar/Plot-4-Game-Using-Reinforcement-Learing/README.md

 batch = memory.sample(batch_size=32)

-Future Enhancements
+Future Enhancements:
-Implement Deep Q-Learning to train an AI agent to play Connect-X.
+-Implement Deep Q-Learning to train an AI agent to play Connect-X.

-Add advanced reinforcement learning techniques such as:
+-Add advanced reinforcement learning techniques such as:

-Experience Replay: Randomized sampling for better training.
+-Experience Replay: Randomized sampling for better training.

-Self-Play: Train the agent using AlphaGo-inspired evaluation phases.
+-Self-Play: Train the agent using AlphaGo-inspired evaluation phases.

-Policy Optimization: Fine-tune the policy for higher rewards.
+-Policy Optimization: Fine-tune the policy for higher rewards.